 We can accept files in a range of formats, however, some are better than others.
 Ideally, all files should be supplied in PDF or TIFF format.
 Please ensure you flatten your files before supplying, as unflattened files can be very large and may result in a delay to your order.

-If you aren’t able to supply a PDF or TIFF file, we can also accept Adobe Photoshop, Adobe Illustrator and InDesign files, although please note that there may be issues with missing fonts or images with these file types.
-Microsoft Word and Powerpoint files can also be accepted, however, please note that these are not best suited for designing print-ready artwork.
+If you aren’t able to supply a PDF or TIFF file, we can also accept Adobe Photoshop, Adobe Illustrator and InDesign files, although please be aware that there may be issues with missing fonts or images with these file types.
+Microsoft Word and Powerpoint files are also accepted, however, please note that these are not best suited for designing print-ready artwork.
 We will convert all file types to PDF before printing, and a proof emailed for you to check – this may delay your order slightly, so if time is critical, please provide us with a problem-free PDF!

 If your print design requires graphic images to be printed to the edge of the finished page size i.e. with no white border, then you need to produce your design slightly oversized i.e. with Printers Bleed.
 For such artwork files submitted for digital printing you are strongly advised to supply all such artwork with a 3mm bleed allowance on all edges.
 Please do not provide artwork with any printers marks (including crop marks).